ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 Hertfordshire, my dear cousin.
 I flatter myself at least that you will be able to do so.
-Lady Catherine's great attentions to Mrs. Collins you have been a daily witness of; and altogether I trust it does not appear that your friend has drawn an unfortunate--but on this point it will be as well to be silent.
+Lady Catherine's great attentions to Mrs. Collins you have been a daily witness of; and altogether I trust it does not appear that your friend has drawn an unfortunate -- but on this point it will be as well to be silent.
 Only let me assure you, my dear Miss Elizabeth, that I can from my heart most cordially wish you equal felicity in marriage.
 My dear Charlotte and I have but one mind and one way of